A taste of our curriculum for the primary and high school years

 All our workshops include collaborative enquiry and dialogue.
 We begin by presenting a selection of multimedia stimulus materials such as visual stories, short films, dramatic role-play, tailor-made audio soundtracks, thought experiments, inventions, drawings, games and puppet theatre.
 These diverse “idea catalysts” provoke thinking, elicit creative responses and generate rich discussions among the children.

-Please download our sample workshop topics for middle years and high school students, or read on for an overview of sample workshop topics at different year levels: Prep-Year 1, Years 2-3, Years 4-6, Years 7-9, and Years 10-12.
+Please download our current list of workshop themes and key questions for students at all year levels, or read on for an overview of sample workshop topics at different year levels: Prep-Year 1, Years 2-3, Years 4-6, Years 7-9, and Years 10-12.

 Workshops for students in Prep – Year 1